5 Tips to Make the Workplace Menopause-Friendly

 As per data and statistics available worldwide, it has been observed that most women find it difficult to cope with their jobs during menopause.

-In a survey done on around 1,000 people in the menopausal transition and menopause phase, it was seen that the majority, around 79% of the females, mentioned that it was challenging to work during menopause.
+In a survey done on around 1,000 women in the menopausal transition and menopause phase, it was seen that the majority, around 79% of the females, mentioned that it was challenging to work during menopause.
 Moreover, many even said that their productivity dipped, and they lost a significant amount of their work time, totaling around 40 hours.
 Around 59% even said they refrained from revealing the main reason behind their nonproductive hours.
 Many women are even worried about the security of their jobs.
+In the initial years of transitioning into menopause, my productivity levels dipped as well due to my sleep issues.
+However, I got full support from my workplace and was eventually able to overcome the sleep problems.

 Considering all the hassles and troubles women face in their workplace in menopause, it is essential to maintain a peaceful ambiance there.
 This way, women will feel more secure and not think of quitting their jobs.
 Let’s take a look at some of the tips.